What is a Consent Order?

 A pension Sharing Order is a type of Financial Order made in divorce or dissolution proceedings.
 It is an Order that requires a percentage of a total pension to be transferred or shared into a pension in the other party’s name.

-If you need advice about a pension sharing order, or to organise an initial free no obligation consultation, please telephone 01928 735333 and ask to speak with the family department.
+If you need advice about a pension sharing order, or to organise an initial no obligation call, please telephone 01928 735333 and ask to speak with the family department.

 What is a pension attachment order?